 He’s my outdoor kid.
 I have photos after photos of Levi doing something outdoors: fishing, hiking, camping, shooting rifles, riding his bike, hunting.
 Somewhere, I have a photo of him dressed up in feed bags.
 If we had a class (which we didn’t in our homeschool life), he was the Class Clown.
 He was also a classic flirt.

 He toyed with the idea of attending public high school until he realized that he would be required to retake his freshman year, not because he had failed but because the State of Oregon could make him go back to the class he started with simply because of his birthdate.
 He felt he was beyond that and opted to pick up classes at the community college.
 He picked up art and creative writing and, my favorite: swing dance lessons.
 He always liked the music of the swing era, now he was learning to dance to it.

 We knew he was talking to the recruiters on campus, but we didn’t know he was thinking seriously of enlisting until he was 17.
 This was what he wanted to do: join the army and have the government pay for his education.
 I wanted to talk him out of it, but at what point do you let go and let your children grow up?
 We signed the papers and let him go.
 He left home at the same age I left home: two thirds through his 17th year.
 He turned 18 the day after he graduated from basic training.

 I am very proud of Levi, my very funny son.
 He served in South Korea and visited the DMZ.
 He completed his five jumps at Fort Benning to earn his Airborne wings.
-He is still serving his country, but I think he is trying to figure out what to do next with his young life.
+He is still serving his country.
+He is married and they have a slew of Yours, Mine, and Ours that I love to the moon and back.
 He is an amazing inspiration to me: stubborn, opinionated, self educated, determined, talented.
 He has many layers and depths.
 Maybe that is why I like that picture of him.